ysknsid25/eslint-plugin-hono/README.md

 ### hono/route-grouping

-Enforce grouping and ordering of routes by HTTP method.
+Enforce grouping and ordering of routes by HTTP method and Hono instance.

-This rule helps organize Hono routes by ensuring that routes for the same path are grouped together and that HTTP methods follow a consistent order. **Note**: `app.route()` calls are excluded from these grouping and ordering checks, allowing for flexible sub-application mounting without triggering rule violations.
+This rule enhances code organization by checking three things:
+1.  **Instance Grouping**: All route definitions for a specific Hono instance must be contiguous.
+Once you start defining routes for another instance, you cannot add more routes to the previous one.
+2.  **Path Grouping**: Routes for the same path (e.g., `/users`) must be grouped together.
+3.  **Method Order**: Within a path group, methods must follow a consistent order (e.g., `get` before `post`).

+**Note**: `app.route()` calls are excluded from these checks.
+Method chains (e.g., `.get(...).post(...)`) are exempt from method order checking.

 #### Options